turtleben/turtleben.github.io/_pages/about.md

   - /about.html
 ---

 This is Chen-Chia’s home on the web.
 I am currently a Ph.D. student in Electrical and Computer Engineering at Duke University, advised by Prof. [Yiran Chen](https://cei.pratt.duke.edu/people/yiran-chen) in the [CEI](https://cei.pratt.duke.edu) Lab.
+My Ph.D. research includes machine learning for electronic design automation and physical design.

 Current News
 ======
+* 01/2023: One paper, *Rethink before Releasing your Model: ML Model Extraction Attack in EDA*, is awarded as the ***Best Paper*** by ASPDAC 2023.
+Cheers!

+* 01/2023: The paper, *Fully Automated Machine Learning Model Development for Analog Placement Quality Prediction*, is selected as the best paper nomination by ASPDAC 2023.